arXiv/arxiv-feed/README.md

 docker-compose up -d
 ```

-You should be able to access Kibana at http://127.0.0.1:5601, and Elasticsearch
+You should be able to access Kibana at http://127.0.0.1:5601, and ElasticSearch
 at http://127.0.0.1:9200.

 ### Adding documents to the index